 Past Shift Manager, Bruce Power & Board Member, Women in Nuclear Canada

-Industry icon Tracy Primeau shares her experience starting as a woman in the nuclear industry, how the industry can be more diverse, and what exciting innovations to look out for.
+Industry icon Tracy Primeau shares her experience starting as a woman in the nuclear industry and how the industry can be more diverse.

 What led you to a career in the nuclear energy industry?